 That, and don’t hop the vehicle; as soon as it starts to bounce, stop and re-think what you are doing.
 Keep bouncing the front end and you’ll end up in broken CV territory very quickly.

 Weak tie rods

-I’ve just recently seen much heavier duty options to remedy this, and will be keeping an eye out on it, and driving with care.
+I’ve just recently seen much heavier duty options which sleeve the thread to prevent this, and will be keeping an eye out on it, and driving with care.